Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 VIG Div Growth 5-8% (Steady)

-This radar chart visualizes the "personality" of each fund.
+This radar chart visualizes the tradeoffs.
+You cannot have everything.

-• SCHD (Green): Stretches far toward "Current Yield" and "Value," but lacks "Tech Exposure."
+• SCHD (Green): Stretches far toward "Current Yield" and "Value."
+It behaves like Realty Income (O)—boring, stable, high payout.

 4. The "Challenger Class" (Derivatives)